C-PNAM/c-pnam.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     This image can also have a caption.
-It's like magic.
+It's like magic.   <a href="https://getbootstrap.com/docs/4.4/layout/grid/">Bootstrap Grid</a>
 </div>

 You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.